pencil-code/pencil-code/doc/paper/paper.md

 range of applications.
-It is primarily designed to solving partial differential equations (PDEs) of compressible magnetohydrodynamics [@2010ascl.soft10060B], but the framework is general and can also be applied in situations not related to PDEs, for example when just the message passing interface or input/output strategies of the code are to be used.
+It is primarily designed to solving partial differential equations (PDEs) of compressible magnetohydrodynamics [@2010ascl.soft10060B], but the framework is general and can also be applied to situations not related to PDEs, for example when just the message passing interface or input/output strategies of the code are to be used.